-One of the most difficult elements of trading is the psychological perspective: let’s face it, trading is mental game and implementing one’s trading plan with confidence is crucial.
+One of the most difficult elements of trading is the psychological perspective: let’s face it, trading is a mental game and implementing one’s trading plan with confidence is crucial.
 Avoiding long drawn out sideways chop certainly helps that psychological battle.
 But it also allows for optimal allocation of trading capital.
-Forex trader who do not have their trading capital “stuck” in chop / sideways movement keep their ability to enter the market with the break out opportunity of their choice, whereas other might have hit their maximum risk levels.
+Forex trader who do not have their trading capital “stuck” in chop / sideways movement keep their ability to enter the market with the breakout opportunity of their choice, whereas other might have hit their maximum risk levels.

 1) Steep trend lines (more than 40 degrees): price action is moving with a lot of momentum, otherwise the trend line could never be that steep.
-A break of this line indicates that this big momentum is stopping, but usually it’s only temporarily.
+A break of this line indicates that this big momentum is stopping, but usually, it’s only temporarily.
 Price usually corrects the angle of the trend before it continues with the trend.
 In general, these trend lines are great as a trailing stop and are an excellent method of taking a profit upon break.

 Some steeper trend line breaks do see a reversal.
 And trading those to the opposite side are profitable.
-This is primarily happening when a 4 hour chart is showing a trend and the smaller time frames are moving in a steep correction.
+This is primarily happening when a 4-hour chart is showing a trend and the smaller time frames are moving in a steep correction.
 A break of that steeper counter trend line has a higher chance of succeeding.

-2) Regular trend lines (10-40 degrees): price action is moving at a well balanced angle but mostly weaker as well.
+2) Regular trend lines (10-40 degrees): price action is moving at a well-balanced angle but mostly weaker as well.
 The market is showing exhaustion to one side by price is moving correctively in these cases (as the angle suggests).
 A break of the trend line indicates the end of that corrective movement.

 3) Shallow trend lines (0-10 degrees): price action is moving at a weak angle.
 The market can hardly move away from the top or bottom.
 The correction is very timid.
-A break of the trend line also indicates the end of that corrective movement but there is one crucial difference: tops and bottoms (support and resistance) are close by and this could make the break out short lived before price action respects those levels.
+A break of the trend line also indicates the end of that corrective movement but there is one crucial difference: tops and bottoms (support and resistance) are close by and this could make the breakout short lived before price action respects those levels.

-In our trading room we have a simple solution of making sure that we have an appropriate reward to risk when tackling these trades.
+In our trading room, we have a simple solution of making sure that we have an appropriate reward to risk when tackling these trades.
 This helps take away the subjectivity from the decisions.
 Remember, always keep your approach to trading as simple as can be.

-4) Horizontal lines (0 degree): price action has broken the top or bottom, which means that 1 support or resistance is out of the way.
+4) Horizontal lines (0 degrees): price action has broken the top or bottom, which means that 1 support or resistance is out of the way.
 However, there are cases when even though 1 support and resistance has been broken, there is another one right above/below it.
 That could cause the unexpected and sudden (opposite) turnaround.